MicrosoftDocs/ATADocs/ATADocs/Troubleshoot/troubleshooting-ata-using-logs.md

 -   **8e75f9f1-ExceptionStatistics.log** – This log groups all similar errors and exceptions and measures their count.
     This file will start empty each time the gateway service will start and is updated every minute.

-    Main use: Understanding if there are any new errors or issues with the ATA Center  - because the errors are grouped it is easier to read and see if there is a new type of error or issue.
+Its main use is understanding if there are any new errors or issues with the ATA Center  - because the errors are grouped it is easier to read and see if there is a new type of error or issue.

 > [!NOTE]
 > The first two log files have a maximum size of up to 50 MB.
 When that size is reached, a new log file is opened and the previous one is renamed to "&lt;original file name&gt;-Archived-00000" where the number increments each time it is renamed.

 ### ATA Deployment logs
-The ATA deployment logs (installation) are located in the temp directory for the user who installed the product.
+The ATA deployment logs are located in the temp directory for the user who installed the product.
 In the default installation location, it can be found at: **C:\Users\Administrator\AppData\Local\Temp** (or one directory above %temp%).

 ATA Center deployment logs:

 -   **Microsoft Advanced Threat Analytics Center_20150601104213.log** - This log lists the steps in the process of the deployment of the ATA Center.
-Main user: Tracking the ATA Center deployment process.
+Its main use is tracking the ATA Center deployment process.

 -   **Microsoft Advanced Threat Analytics Center_20150601104213_0_MongoDBPackage.log** - This log lists the steps in the process of MongoDB deployment on the ATA Center.
-Main use: Tracking the MongoDB deployment process.
+Its main use is tracking the MongoDB deployment process.

 -   **Microsoft Advanced Threat Analytics Center_20150601104213_1_MsiPackage.log** - This log file lists the steps in the process of the deployment of the ATA Center binaries.
-Main use: Tracking the deployment of the ATA Center binaries.
+Its main use is tracking the deployment of the ATA Center binaries.

 ATA Gateway deployment logs:

 -   **Microsoft Advanced Threat Analytics Gateway_20151214014801.log** - This log lists the steps in the process of the deployment of the ATA Gateway.
-Main user: Tracking the ATA Gateway deployment process.
+Its main use is tracking the ATA Gateway deployment process.

 -   **Microsoft Advanced Threat Analytics Gateway_20151214014801_001_MsiPackage.log** - This log file lists the steps in the process of the deployment of the ATA Gateway binaries.
-Main use: Tracking the deployment of the ATA Gateway binaries.
+Its main use is tracking the deployment of the ATA Gateway binaries.